qlemaire22/speech-music-detection/README.md

 # Speech & Music Detection

-# !
-Still in development, not yet working !
+Python framework for speech and music detection using Keras.

-## Task
+## Description

-TODO: Task description
+This framework is designed to easily evaluation new models and configurations for the speech and music detection task using deep learning.
+Different architectures are already implemented like Temporal Convolutional Network (TCN), Bidirectional ConvLSTM (B-ConvLSTM) and Bidirectional LSTM (B-LTSM).

+Moreover, new sequential architectures  and custom datasets can easily be added to the framework.

 ## Installation

-The SoX command line utility is required ([HomePage](http://sox.sourceforge.net)).
+The SoX command line utility is required for the dataset preprocessing. ([HomePage](http://sox.sourceforge.net)).

 Installation with HomeBrew:

     brew install lame
     brew reinstall sox --with-lame  # for mp3 compatibility

+The implementation is based on several Python libraries, especially:

+- `Keras` for the deep learning implementations [(link)](https://github.com/keras-team/keras).
+- `Librosa` for the pre-processing of the audio [(link)](https://github.com/librosa/librosa).
+- `sed_eval` for the evaluation of the models [(link)](https://github.com/TUT-ARG/sed_eval).
+- `keras-tcn` for the implementation of the TCN [(link)](https://github.com/philipperemy/keras-tcn).
+- `hyperas` for hyper-parameters optimization on Keras with Hyperopt [(link)](https://github.com/maxpumperla/hyperas).

-Installation of the Python packages with PyPi:
+Installation of the Python libraries with PyPi:

     pip install -r requirements.txt

-TODO: Packages used

-To listen to the audio while vizualizing the annotations with `smd.display.audio_with_events`, you need the toolbox `sed_vis` that you can download on [GitHub](https://github.com/TUT-ARG/sed_vis).
+To listen to the audio while visualizing the annotations with `smd.display.audio_with_events`, you need the toolbox `sed_vis` that you can download on [GitHub](https://github.com/TUT-ARG/sed_vis).

+## Configuration

+The different parameters of the framework that are not supposed to be changed when comparing different architectures can be set in `smd/config.py`.

+Those parameters are:

+- The preprocessing parameters as the sampling rate.
+- The data augmentation parameters.
+- The loss and metric used for the training.

 ## Data

-The different parameters of the data pre-processing or of the data augmentation can be changed in `smd/config.py`.
+### Add a dataset

 ### Pre-processing

+Prior to the learning phase, each audio file is resampled to a 22.05kHz mono audio of maximum 1mn30 (the files are split).
+Then a Short-Time Fourier Transform (STFT) with a Hann window, a frame length of 1024 and Hop size of 512 is applied and only the magnitude of the energy spectrogram is kept.
+Those matrices are then stored for the learning phase.

+During the learning phase, the spectrograms are loaded, then deformed by the data augmentation and a mel filterbank with 100 coefficients between 27.5 and 8000 Hz is applied.
+Those coefficients are then put on a log scale, normalized over the training set and inputted into the network.

 ### Data Augmentation

 Different transformations are applied to each training sample to do some data augmentation.
+For speed purposes, the data augmentation is not applied to the audio signal but on the magnitude of the energy spectrogram.
 The implemented transformations are:

 - Time stretching
 - Pitch shifting
-- Dynamic range compression
-- Gain changement
+- Random loudness
 - Block mixing
-- Background noise
+- Gaussian frequency filter

+Those deformations are based on the work of J. Schlüter and T. Grill [1].

 ## Experiment configuration

 You can configure the model and the parameters of the training in the file `experiments.json`.
-Different models and optimizers can be choosen for this task.
+Different models and optimizers can be chosen for this task.

+The configuration for an experiment must have the following fields:

+    "experiment_name": {
+      "model": {
+        ...
+      },
+      "dataset": [
+        "list of the datasets to use"
+      ],
+      "batch_size": 32,
+      "nb_epoch": 10,
+      "target_seq_length": 270,
+      "workers": 8,
+      "use_multiprocessing": true
+    }

 ### Models

+New models can be added in the folder `smd/models` and loaded in `smd/models/model_loader.py`.

+Here are the architectures already implemented with their configuration:

 #### B-LTSM